Using deep Residual Networks to search for galaxy-Ly{\alpha} emitter lens candidates based on spectroscopic-selection: Find emission lines with ResNet

-So far, several gravitational lens surveys based on spectroscopic-selection have been achieved (e.g., the SLACS, BELLS, S4TM and BELLS GALLERY).
-The SLACS, BELLS and S4TM surveys concentrated on searching for multiple emissions (meanly the [O{\uppercase\expandafter{\romannumeral2}}] 3727 or [O{\uppercase\expandafter{\romannumeral3}}] 5007 emissions) from the galaxies with higher redshift than the foreground galaxies, while the BELLS GALLERY focused on just one higher redshift Ly$\alpha$ emission.
-In our study, we aim to use ResNet to find some galaxy-Ly$\alpha$ emitter lens candidates in the BOSS spectra by searching for high redshift ($2 < z < 3$) Ly$\alpha$ emissions in the spectra of middle redshift galaxies.
-We don't search the multiple [O{\uppercase\expandafter{\romannumeral2}}] 3727 or [O{\uppercase\expandafter{\romannumeral3}}] 5007 emissions as SLACS have done because using just one emissions to build the train/test data is more simple.
-However, in the band (3800\r{A} $<\lambda<$ 5000\r{A}, see it in Section 3.2 ) we choose, the spectra with lower redshift [O{\uppercase\expandafter{\romannumeral2}}] 3727 or other emissions could also be found by our network.
-We will abandon these spectra through several other subsequent selections (see it in Section 4).
+So far, there are several gravitational lens surveys based on spectroscopic-selection (e.g., the SLACS, BELLS, S4TM and BELLS GALLERY).
+The SLACS, BELLS and S4TM concentrated on searching for multiple emission lines (meanly the [O{\uppercase\expandafter{\romannumeral2}}] 3727 and [O{\uppercase\expandafter{\romannumeral3}}] 5007) from the galaxies with redshift higher than the foreground galaxies, while the BELLS GALLERY focused on only one Ly$\alpha$ line.
+We put forward that Machine Learning could be used to search for galaxy scale gravitational lens candidates based on spectroscopic-selection.
+As the first apllication, in this study we use ResNet to find some galaxy-LAE lens candidates in the BOSS spectra by searching for high redshift ($2 < z < 3$) Ly$\alpha$ lines in the spectra of middle redshift ($ z \sim 0.5$) galaxies.
+However, in the band used in this work (3800\r{A} $<\lambda<$ 5000\r{A}, see Section 3.2 ), the spectra with lower redshift [O{\uppercase\expandafter{\romannumeral2}}] 3727 or other emission lines could also be found by our networks.
+We will abandon these spectra using several other subsequent selections (see Section 4).

-\subsection{the BELLS GALLERY survey}
+\subsection{The BELLS GALLERY survey}